SacredAntwon/Mark-0-Macropad/README.md

 _Custom PCB_

 ## Uploading Firmware
-_Step 1:_ With the device disconnected from the computer, hold the boot button located on the bottom of the board.
+_Step 1:_ With the device disconnected from the computer, hold the button labeled `boot` located on the bottom of the microcontroller which is below the macropad.

 _Step 2:_ While holding the boot button on the device, plug it into the computer and let go of the boot button.